 The metal mesh shall be carbon steel and manufactured in accordance with the specifications in Table 9-3.2.1-1.

-- (a) Fittings shall have sufficient strength to sustain 2 times the rated load of the sling without visible permanent deformation - (b) All surfaces of end fittings shall be cleanly finished and sharp edges removed.
+- (a) Fittings shall have sufficient strength to sustain 2 times the rated load of the sling without visible permanent deformation. - (b) Fitting surfaces in contact with the sling shall be finished to remove edges that could damage the sling.